 about the "our south west" project

-Since its launch in 1999, www.oursouthwest.com has been an on-line champion for sustainability in the South West of England.
-Its aim has been to provide a useful one-stop-shop of internet access to news, information, environmental data, contacts and links for everyone working towards a more resilient and sustainable future for the South West, including business managers, policy makers, environmentalists, teachers, lecturers and school, college and university students.
+Since its launch in 1999 and up until 2011, www.oursouthwest.com was an on-line champion for sustainability in the South West of England.
+Its aim was to provide a useful one-stop-shop of internet access to news, information, environmental data, contacts and links for everyone working towards a more resilient and sustainable future for the South West, including business managers, policy makers, environmentalists, teachers, lecturers and school, college and university students.

-The editorial policy of this website has always been politically neutral and www.oursouthwest.com does not endorse or accept liability for the goods, services or other activities of organisations featured.
+The editorial policy of this website was to be politically neutral and www.oursouthwest.com has and does not endorse or accept liability for the goods, services or other activities of any organisations featured.

-All those behind oursouthwest are very grateful to regional partners and the many individuals whose work, activities and contributions are published or highlighted on this website.
-Their work towards a more sustainable future for the region (and beyond) is extremely important and highly valued.
+All those behind the original oursouthwest project are very grateful to regional partners and the many individuals whose work, activities and contributions have been published or highlighted on this website from 1999 until 2011.

 The original "our south west" project came about after the Government Office for the South West (GOSW) organised a regional consultation conference "Sustainable Futures for the South West" that was held at Bristol Zoo in November 1996.
 The purpose of the conference was to consult with regional partners and key interest groups on how sustainable development could become more of a mainstream issue for the region.